fernandito77777/MigrationDatabaseOnAWS/README.md

 ### Scope of Project
 * Database will be using MySQL Community version (8.0.20)
 * Migration will be done from EC2 MySQL to RDS MySQL
+* All Service will be on region ap-southeast-1 (Singapore)